Theodoros Skylakakis

 Theodoros Skilakakis (born October 18, 1959) is a greek politician.
 He is a former minister on Mitsotakis cabinet, member of the Alliance of Liberals and Democrats for Europe and Chairman of the Central Committee of the party Drassi.

 Biography

 Skilakis was born in Athens in 1959.

 In 1981 he graduated with honors from the Economics Department of the University of Athens and holds a master's degree (MBA) from City University of London and a diploma from the British Market Research Society Market Research.
 From 1983 to 1985 he served his military service in the Navy.

 He has worked in the advertising and communications since 1985 and founded two companies in the communications (1994 and 2000), one consulting company (2014) and one agricultural (2015).

 He is married to lawyer Helen Papapanou and they have two daughters, Marianna and Irene.

 Ancestors

-Skylakakis' grandfather, Theodoros Skylakakis, was an interior minister in the cabinet of dictator Metaxas between May and December of 1936.
+Skylakakis' grandfather, Theodoros Skylakakis, was an interior minister in the cabinet of dictator Metaxas between May and December 1936.